bluestrike2/nsdcf.org/content/programs/scholarships/fink.md

 ---
-title: "M. Dolores 'Dolly' Fink Memorial Scholarship"
+title: M. Dolores 'Dolly' Fink Memorial Scholarship
-date: 2017-12-15T12:27:41-05:00
+date: 2017-12-15 17:27:41 +0000
-draft: false
+draft: true

 ---

-Awarded to a female student pursuing degree in Physical Education, Health or Nursing.
+This scholarship is for a graduating Norwin High School female student pursuing a degree in Physical Education, Health or Nursing.